This article contains the following sections:

-Why are my other Twitter profiles grayed out in the Compose window?
+Why are my other X profiles grayed out in the Compose window?

-Once a Twitter profile is selected, any other Twitter profiles in the group are grayed out until the current profile is deselected.
+Once an X profile is selected, any other X profiles in the group are grayed out until the current profile is deselected.
 This is a limitation from the network.

 Which profile types can I mention (also known as tagging)?

-You can mention other Twitter Profiles, Facebook Business Pages, Instagram Business Profiles and LinkedIn Company pages directly from Compose.
+You can mention other X Profiles, Facebook Business Pages, Instagram Business Profiles, LinkedIn personal profiles (if they follow your Page) and LinkedIn Company pages directly from Compose.